-the traditional, object-centered view of the museum mission (and thus, the museum experience linked to this view) would work better on the Web if museums shifted focus from object value to information value.171 culture."172 Further, Donovan asserts that cultural heritage professionals are making a switch from collections management to content management, or adopting a more archival approach to their work.
+the traditional, object-centered view of the museum mission (and thus, the museum experience linked to this view) would work better on the Web if museums shifted focus from object value to information value.

 In this regard, Donovan posits that museums of the late twentieth century might actually better execute their missions in another physical space (such as the library) or online.
 In the absence of tangible objects, the experience is unavoidably more information-based.
-"Instead of leading with the object," Donovan writes, museums should use online platforms to "lead with the story of the
+"Instead of leading with the object," Donovan writes, museums should use online platforms to "lead with the story of the culture."
+Further, Donovan asserts that cultural heritage professionals are making a switch from collections management to content management, or adopting a more archival approach to their work.

-171 Donovan, "The Best of Intentions," 3.
+&lt;sup>171 Donovan, "The Best of Intentions," 3.